-These last two buildings now house the Castle Museum [only free for York residents].
+These last two buildings now house the Castle Museum [details, including charges, are at https://www.yorkcastlemuseum.org.uk/].
 It is mainly a museum of everyday things from the past, but it also features bits of the prison and medieval castle.
 On entering [and before you have to pay for entry], on your right, are its café, bookshop and toilet.

 The Trail 9: South Corner, part 2: off-trail extras: 5.
 Tower and toilet plus